mikedeskevich/nursing-home-cfr/README.md

 ![](weibull-pred.png)

 Since the Omicron surge changes the coefficients, it’s likely that the vaccine rollout should change the coefficients too.
-If we had a safe and effective vaccine then we’d expect two things: 1) the overall CFR would go down, that is our $a$ parameter should get smaller after the vaccine and 2) it should take longer to die, that is $S_0$ should go down relative to $S_1$, $S_2$, $S_3$
+If we have a safe and effective vaccine then we’d expect two things: 1) the overall CFR would go down, that is, our $a$ parameter should get smaller after the vaccine and 2) it should take longer to die, that is, $S_0$ should go down relative to $S_1$, $S_2$, $S_3$

-So, let’s take a sliding window of 12 weeks and redo the fit to that data, I include here only the Weibull distribution because it seems to be the most robust to the short data window.
-That is we can compute $a$ and $S_l$ at week 12 based on weeks 1 through 12 case and death data, then again at week 13 based on weeks 2-13, and so on.
+So, let’s take a sliding window of 12 weeks and redo the fit to that data.
+That is, we can compute $a$ and $S_l$ at week 12 based on weeks 1 through 12 case and death data, then again at week 13 based on weeks 2-13, and so on.

+I include here only the Weibull distribution because it seems to be the most robust to the short data window.

 Here’s $a$ as a function of week for the Weibull fit